torresdigital/a-la-popa/README.md

 To see you CatchPhrases and use on the game, just press " T " key and type `/_sup` on the game chat and choose you CatchPhrases.

+To use in the game, just press the Key corresponding Key: to use the Catchphrase on " p ", press " p " key.